Strep Throat in Babies and Toddlers: Signs and Treatment

 The Bottom Line

-The good news about strep throat is that it’s incredibly rare in infants and toddlers and is typically mild when it does occur in children under the age of 3.
-Even for older children, a course of antibiotics is usually enough to treat it.
-Of course, if you’re at all concerned about how your little one is feeling, check in with your healthcare provider for expert advice and to rule out any health concerns that require treatment.
+The good news about strep throat in babies is that it's super rare in infants and toddlers and is usually mild when it does happen in kids under 3.
+Even for older children, antibiotics usually do the trick.
+If you're ever worried about how your little one is feeling, reach out to your healthcare provider for advice and to make sure everything's okay.
+And while you focus on keeping your baby healthy, the Pampers Rewards App can help you save on essentials with exclusive discounts and digital offers—because every little moment matters!

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.